tobiasstenberg/DOTFILES/README.md

 monospace font: Source Code Pro 10, 14
 Remove Launch Feedback from System Settings -> Applications

-## Remove titlebar
+## Window Decorations and active window frame
 Go to System Settings > Window Management > Window Rules > New..
 Under Window class (application) choose Regular Expression from the drop down and enter .* in the input.
 Click the Appearance & Fixes tab.
 Enable the No titlebar and frame option.
 Select Force from the drop down click the Yes radio option.

+GO to System Settings > Application Style > Window Decorations
+Install Borderline decorations
+Configure color by editing decorations.svg in a text editor
+Configure border sizes and title bar sizes in borderlinerc

 ## Change settings for default icon size in system tray
 `code /usr/share/plasma/plasmoids/org.kde.plasma.private.systemtray`